2ToxF/QuadraticEquationSolver/README.md

           make run_help          |   View hint with available options   |
 ```

-If you want to see documentation open 'index.html' which is in 'html' folder
+If you want to see documentation open 'index.html' which is in 'Documentation/html' folder

 ## Contributing and feedback